 Alternative names: Liver and Gallbladder Cleanse

-Gallbladder and liver flushes are widely advocated as a way of treating gallstones and liver stones (much less common).
+Gallbladder and liver flushes are widely advocated as a way of treating gallstones and (much less common) liver stones.
 They are also said to help with other medical conditions ranging from allergies to cancer.
 Skeptics tend to disagree.

 Although many alternative medical practitioners swear by the liver and gall bladder flush (and numerous webpages explain the procedure and its benefits), other doctors express skepticism and state that the 'stones' that are passed are, in fact, simply bile-stained 'soaps' formed from the ingested olive oil.